The '120 Minus You Rule' of Retirement

 With the purpose of the 120 minus you rule in mind — to align your portfolio with both your goals and your gut — many advisers recommend a bucket strategy to help manage returns and reactions.

 “Split your investments into different buckets using different allocations,” says Shafransky.
-“For example, 1 to 2 years’ worth of expenses might go into a conservative allocation, while the rest is invested more aggressively.
+“For example, one to two years’ worth of expenses might go into a conservative allocation, while the rest is invested more aggressively.
 That way, if the market drops, you know your near-term needs are covered, giving the rest of your money time to recover.”

 This approach can help you avoid the dreaded sequence of returns risk.

-On the behavioral side, risk tolerance questionnaires can help establish a baseline.
-However, “risk tolerance isn’t static,” says Melissa Caro, CFP.
+On the behavioral side, risk-tolerance questionnaires can help establish a baseline.
+However, “risk tolerance isn’t static,” says Caro.
 “It can shift after a job loss, during caregiving, or simply with age and experience.”

 She recommends revisiting your portfolio and any risk assessments regularly, not only to confirm they still reflect your comfort level, but to catch any disconnects before they lead to costly decisions.

-This could mean having an in-depth conversation with your adviser, guided by questions like: How did you respond during the market drops of 2008 or 2020?
+This could mean having an in-depth conversation with your adviser, guided by questions such as: How did you respond during the market drops of 2008 or 2020?
 If your portfolio fell 25%, how would you feel?
 Would you stay the course or feel pressured to make changes?

 As Sebesta puts it, the goal is to “find an allocation you can stick with — not just when times are good, but when the market tests your nerves.”